Quansight/Quansight-website/apps/labs/posts/code-generator-and-nebari.md

 For this, I appreciate the Jupyter community's extension ecosystem.
 They have great extensions for everything and maybe in the future, I may work or try to add more extensions to increase the functionality in the app.
 Also, I would like to thank the Nebari-dev community here, who provided such great support in testing this in the Nebari server.

-Some of the related PRs can be found here: https://github.com/pytorch-ignite/code-generator/pull/314 https://github.com/pytorch-ignite/code-generator/pull/265
+Some of the related PRs can be found here:[#314](https://github.com/pytorch-ignite/code-generator/pull/314) [#265](https://github.com/pytorch-ignite/code-generator/pull/265)

 ### 3. The changes in the CI and other Vuejs based parts of the code base (mainly based on JS)

 I had to contribute some JavaScript-based code to the app, but since I had not worked on a JS project before, I needed to learn the basics before contributing to these issues, especially [Vue.js](https://vuejs.org) :-( .
 So, I tried to learn by reading some online tutorials and documentation.
 I particularly liked this [tutorial](https://www.youtube.com/watch?v=YrxBCBibVo0&list=PL4cUxeGkcC9hYYGbV60Vq3IXYNfDk8At1) series on YouTube.

-To explain more about how the generates templates, let's assume I made some files like`main.py`, `model.py`, and `utils.py` as a template.
+To explain more about how the generates templates, let's assume I made some files like `main.py`, `model.py`, and `utils.py` as a template.
 Now we use the [ejs](https://ejs.co) project to design the templates.
 To illustrate this, let us take an example from the templates.

 ```python
 #::: if ((it.argparser == 'fire')) { :::#